neitzal/adaptive-skip-intervals/README.md

-# Experiments for Adaptive Skip Intervals
+# Adaptive Skip Intervals - Experiments

 This repository includes code to reproduce the results in the paper [Adaptive Skip Intervals: Temporal Abstraction for Recurrent Dynamical Models](https://arxiv.org/abs/1808.04768).